MIMBCD-UI/prototype-cornerstone/README.md

 `cd dicom-server/orthancAndPluginsOSX.stable/`

+2) Start Orthanc DICOM Server choosing one of the two options:

+2.1) By using the terminal:

+`./startOrthanc.command`

-2) Double click and run the file `startOrthanc.command`.
+2.2) Or alternatively, double click and run the file `startOrthanc.command`

 3) Open the link:

 `localhost:8042`

-If you need some help see the [Demo](https://youtu.be/tkzpT3KpY2A).
+If you need some help see the [Demo](https://youtu.be/tkzpT3KpY2A)

 4) Go inside the code folder: